 And once you’ve figured out how you’re doing, how can you make improvements?
 You not only want to ensure your employees are satisfied, but you want to improve their experiences at your company as time goes by.

-In this post, I’ll explain how you can measure employee satisfaction, as well as how you can boost it.
+In this post, you’ll find how you can measure employee satisfaction, as well as how you can improve it.

 Imagine you work for an organization with 40 people.
 It’s unrealistic to expect that you’ll get one-on-one time with them naturally.
 So, schedule one-on-one conversations.
 Many companies have these types of conversations on a weekly, monthly, or quarterly basis.
 Be clear about the goals of these sessions.
 Ultimately, you want to find out about how satisfied the employee is with their roles and the company as a whole.